shalevf6/MySearchEngine/README.md

 that answers the rules given by the course's stuff.

 ## Setup
-Simply click on the My_Search_Engine.jar for running the application.
+The application was written in Java, so see that Java is installed on your computer, and simply click on the My_Search_Engine.jar for running the application.

 ## List of the buttons and other elements in the main window and their functionalities:
 ### There are 2 "Browse" buttons that open up a File Chooser window: